-- The number of full-time officers in the Planning Policy team reduced from four to two, with the loss of the Planning Policy Manager (2010) and Senior Planning Officer (2014).
-The Planning Technician is once again working full time.
-The Principal Conservation Officer retired in 2021 and has not been replaced, with work outsourced to Growth Lancashire on a contractual agreement.
-The Principal Environment Officer post is now part time. - 5.6 The individual responsibilities of staff within Planning, Building Control and Licensing who allocate all or part of their regular hours to work on the Local Plan are set out in Table 5.2.
+- 5.5 The number of full-time officers in the Planning Policy team reduced from four to two, with the loss of the Planning Policy Manager (2010) and a Senior Planning Officer (2014) post.
+The Planning Technician works full time.
+Vacant posts currently exist for the Conservation Officer and Environment Officer. - 5.6 The individual responsibilities of staff within Planning, Building Control and Licensing who allocate all or part of their regular hours to work on the Local Plan are set-out in Table 5.2.